Syaifudi8/bvs-bitcoinj/README.md

 ### What is bitcoinj-multichain?

 This is an experimental patched version of BitcoinJ which allows BitcoinJ clients to access a MultiChain private blockchain.
-The MultiChain network must be configured to behave like the public Bitcoin network.
+The MultiChain network must be configured to behave like the public Bitcoin network (since BitcoinJ does not support MultiChain assets and permissions).

 In general, a Bitcoin client should:
 - Disable target verification